 Cool the dressing quickly to room temperature by placing the pan in another pan filled with cold water and ice cubes.
 Use a shallow pan for the stuffing if you have one, so it will freeze as quickly as possible.
 This precaution minimizes the growth of dangerous bacteria.

 Freeze Dressing in Portions

-Stuffing baked in muffin tins freezes and re-heats quickly, which helps avoid problems with bacterial growth.
-You can also transfer leftover stuffing from one large container into tins for freezing.
+Stuffing baked in muffin tins freezes and reheats quickly, which helps avoid problems with bacterial growth.
+It also helps if you're planning a recipe in which you need several individual batches of it, as with cornbread dressing fritters.
+You can also transfer leftover stuffing from one large container into tins for freezing dressing.
 Whether you're freezing fresh-baked dressing or leftovers, slip the muffins out of the tins once they're frozen, and store them in freezer bags.
 Reheat the number of muffins you want by microwaving them in 30-second intervals or baking in foil for 10 to 15 minutes at 350 degrees Fahrenheit.

 Frozen dressing, whether cooked or uncooked, keeps in the freezer for two to six months.
 Reheat premade stuffing, or prepare uncooked stuffing, either in the oven or the microwave.
 The dressing should register at 165 F on an instant-read thermometer when you insert it into the middle of the dish.

 It's not safe to reheat stuffing in a slow cooker,.
 Doing so gives bacteria the chance to grow during the time it takes for the stuffing to reach 165 F. This is true whether you're reheating stuffing to serve as a simple side dish, or if you use it as a base for a dish like cornbread dressing fritters.